-- 1. Lecture notes will be posted on the blackboard prior to class. - 2.
-Blackboard will be used for posting lectures, making course announcements, grading, and communicating with the class. - 3.
-Lectures are held on Thursdays from 7:00PM to 9:50PM - 4.
+- 1. Lecture notes will be posted on the Brightspace prior to class. - 2.
+Brightspace will be used for posting lectures, making course announcements, grading, and communicating with the class. - 3.
+Lectures are held on Tuesdays from 6:30PM to 9:20PM - 4.
 No late homework (HW) is accepted and zero grade will be assigned.
 Each homework will consist of three to five problems.
-Homework must be submitted in class immediately after lectures on the due dates.
-All procedures must be shown in homework's, projects, and tests. - 4.
-The first homework page has to have heading; your name, identification number, course & HW number (MEC 526, HW-2, for example) - 5.
+Homework must be submitted in class before lectures on the due dates.
+All procedures must be shown in homework's, projects, and tests. - 5.
+The first homework page has to have heading; your name, course & HW number (MEC 526, HW-2, for example) - 6.
 Submitted homework for grading has to be your own work.
 You have to show all work or give related references.
 No makeup tests will be given.
 If you do homework with someone else, you have to understand and stand behind the submitted work on your own.
-If it is determined that you are not familiar with the homework you may be responsible for plagiarism and cheating, and therefore loose all credits for that homework and all other homeworks to follow. - 6.
-There are five Quizzes and each quiz will be based directly on homework and exams will be based directly on quizzes so the best way to excel in this class is to DO THE HOMEWORK!
+If it is determined that you are not familiar with the homework you may be responsible for plagiarism and cheating, and therefore loose all credits for that homework and all other homeworks to follow.
 Calculator Policy "Effective Spring, 2008 only the following calculators will be permitted to be used on all midterm and final exams in the department of Mechanical Engineering.
 There will be no exceptions!
 This list of calculators is identical to that allowed for the National Council for Examiners for Engineering and Surveying (NCEES) Fundamentals of Engineering (FE) Exam that many of you will take in your senior year, as well as the professional Engineering (PE) exam that you may take several years now.
 The sooner you become comfortable on one of these calculators, the better.
 NCEES Allowed calculators as of spring, 2008: